 - We accept art/photography, graphic narratives, flash, short fiction (literary and light genre), creative nonfiction, poetry, book reviews, and long-form indie journalism.

-- Please submit five to seven poems; we'll accept no more than four.
+- Please submit three to five poems.
 Poems should appear one per page.
 We will decline to review single-poem submissions.

 - Highly structured poems are not a good fit for our templates, given that we only have 4.5 inches of horizontal space.
 Consider submitting structured poems as images instead of text.